How to Be a Great Teacher

 Diana Weber exudes a passion for life in general, and literacy in particular.

-When she was growing in a small upstate New York town, her father and older sister were passionate travelers—always up for a trip or an adventure.
+When she was growing up in a small upstate New York town, her father and older sister were passionate travelers—always up for a trip or an adventure.
 Diana, however, preferred to stay home with her nose in a book.
-She went to a public high school with a graduating class of just forty-nine students and for all she knew, her life would be one of hearth and home and books-books-books.
+She attended a public high school with a graduating class of just forty-nine students and for all she knew, her life would be one of hearth, home, and books-books-books.

-Diana attended an in-state college for English literature and education and began her professional career as a junior high language arts teacher.
-But instead of sticking to what she knew, she went to Oklahoma for training with SIL.
-There she met her husband, and what seemed to be just a few short years they were living in the mountains of Peru, South America with their two children.
+Diana went on to an in-state college for English literature and education, then began her professional career as a junior high language arts teacher.
+That might have been her path.
+But this time instead of sticking to what she knew, she decided to travel to Oklahoma for training with SIL.
+There she met her husband, and what seemed to be just a few short years later… they were living in the mountains of Peru, South America with their two children.

-There in the developing south, she saw people who suffered because they had not been able to learn either through their own language, or the national language.
-The communities where she worked needed help to achieve the education that came easily to her, growing up in rural New York.
+There in the developing south, she saw people who suffered because they had not been able to learn in either their own language, or in the national language.
+The communities where she worked needed help to achieve the education that had come easily to her back in rural New York.
 She also saw that being able to read and respond to written texts was essential to having equality and equity in life.
-Diana became an advocate and developer of community-based bilingual education and worked together with local offices of the Peruvian Department of Education.
+Diana became an advocate and developer of community-based bilingual education, working with local offices of the Peruvian Department of Education to improve education for local communities.

 Diana continued to pursue her own education as well, completing a master’s degree in Education at the University at Pittsburgh in 1990, and then a PhD in Reading Education at Syracuse University, which she finished in 2003.
 For forty-eight years, Diana was actively involved with SIL, developing her skills as a coordinator in literacy and development in the Americas.